holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 * Internal length and type consistency checks (e.g. prevent duplicated column names)

 ???

+Approached it from a naive forward orientied perspective

+colleagues: "Holger, work with vectors or you'll end up in hell"

 Nullable types core concept of Kotlin !!